aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 gen.Save($"{path}QrCode.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-## Data Encryption Formats
+## Data Encoding Formats
-<a name="dataencryption"></a>
+<a name="dataencoding"></a>

-Different symbologies have different underlying data encryption approaches and capabilities.
+Different symbologies have different underlying data encoding approaches and capabilities.
 Accordingly, barcode label size and the amount of data to be encoded are predefined for each symbology.
 Some barcode types allow encoding only digits or a limited set of characters and digits, while others can accept any byte sequence without limitations.
 Further in the article, several barcode types (*EAN13*, *Code11*, *GS1 Code128*, and *PDF417*)) with different data densities are presented as examples.

 **EAN13**
 *EAN13* barcodes can encode only numerical digits.
-Specifically, the *EAN13* data encryption format requires encoding precisely 12 digits with the 13th one used as a control sum calculated according to the specified algorithm.
+Specifically, the *EAN13* data encoding format requires encoding precisely 12 digits with the 13th one used as a control sum calculated according to the specified algorithm.

 <p align="center"><image src="Ean13.png"></p>